RaeXp917/Windows_No_Bloatware/README.md

 ```
 What this can activate:

-Windows: All versions (10, 11, Home, Pro, Enterprise, LTSC, and even old ones like 7/8/Server).
+Windows: All versions (10, 11, Home, Pro, Enterprise, LTSC, and old ones).

 Microsoft Office: All versions (365, 2024, 2021, 2019, 2016, etc.).

 Visual Studio: Professional and Enterprise editions.

 Windows Server: All editions including Server 2025 and RDS CALs.

 ---